dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 If you are not familiar with GitHub or the issue you noted is substantial, then you can send an email to dimeanalytics@worldbank.org describing the issue._

+Content of this page:

+* What are VDIs?
+* Logging in and out from a VDI
+* Installing software on a VDI

 ## What are VDIs?

 VDI (virtual desktop interface) is a computer on the World Bank's servers you log in to remotely.
 The remote desktop you get by default if you are staff, ETC or tier 3 STC (ask your TTL if you are an STC and not sure which tier you are) is also a VDI.
 However, that is called a _regular_ or _pooled_ VDI.
 All data stored on a pooled VDI is deleted between usages as someone else will be using that specific hardware after you log off.
 If you sync data to OneDrive or in any other way save data somewhere else, then that data is not deleted.
 That is why you cannot install any extra software on a pooled VDI.

 The rest of this guide is only about _dedicated_ VDIs.
 A dedicated VDI has a dedicated piece of hardware on the WB servers only you will use.
 Any data you save or any software you install will be there the next time you log in, just the same way it would on a WB laptop.
 Since some hardware is reserved for only you, a dedicated VDI comes with a charge.
 This charge starts at $39/month and may be increased if you request a hardware upgrade of your VDI to make it more powerful.

 You can leave a dedicated VDI running a big task even when you are not connected.
-See instuctions below for how to do that.
+See instructions below for how to do that.
 A dedicated VDI can be shared among several users, but only one user can use it at any given time.

 A dedicated VDI a great first alternative for computing needs as the learning curve is very low.
 If you can use any WB computer then you have the prerequisite skills to use this solution.

-## Common pros and cons with VDIs
+### Common pros and cons with VDIs

 To help you understand if this solution fits your needs, here is a list of pros and cons.